|

 drawback to this design in the 10" driver bottoms out easily at low power.

-to slap into the magnet.
-That and the driver is pretty crappy and a
+But he driver is pretty crappy and a

 30 Hz tuning doesn't help.
 Any content below 30 Hz will drastically